Your guide to Estate Settlements

 Once the claim form and required documents are received in good order, the settlement is processed within several business days.
 Often it is possible to settle just the portion for the person who sent in their completed forms and requirements.

 There are a few products that cannot be sold or transferred until all the claimants' materials are received in good order, since we are unable to split up or sell the investment in pieces.
 If this situation applies, we'll let you know.
 Once all materials from all claimants are received in good order, processing typically takes only a few days.

-Estate Settlement proceeds are often placed new account in the name of the claimant, to support tax reporting and establish correct ownership.
+Estate Settlement proceeds are often placed in a new account in the name of the claimant, to support tax reporting and establish correct ownership.
 From that point forward the recipient(s) may treat the account and proceeds as their own, investing or disbursing as allowed by the product.